atamano/graphql-resolver-optimization/README.md

 ```

-This query should end up in only 2 API calls:
+This query should trigger 2 API calls:

 ```
 /users